 One of the unintended but beneficial side-effects of going through two systemic courses of stem cell therapy was that the relapsing uveitis I had developed disappeared along with several other conditions (such as my life-long eczema since childhood).
 When I noticed and felt certain the uveitis was gone for good, I began to further investigate the potential of stem cells to have contributed to that specific outcome but also to try to understand what had caused an autoimmune condition to develop in the first place.
 Back in June 2011, I had come down with a sudden outbreak of shingles (shingles is caused by the chickenpox virus).
 The outbreak was on the lower part of the torso ‒ a pretty typical place for it to occur.
 It resolved without any complications.
 Or so, it seemed...
 Because towards the end of the Summer of 2011, I suddenly had a severe outbreak of uveitis.
 I rushed to the nearby hospital as my vision in that eye had become distorted and I feared the worst.
 I ended up going to several doctors that same week.
 In each case, and whenever I had subsequent relapses and went to the ophthalmologist for treatment, would the physicians inform me that there could be no correlation between shingles and autoimmune uveitis.
 The standard answer was always: we don't know why it happens!

 Well, that actually is not true.
 In 2012, it was proven that there is an increased risk of developing uveitis following an outbreak of shingles.
 In fact, the same study went on to encourage automatic screening of patients for uveitis for up to a year after an outbreak of shingles.
-From studies based on animal models, I similarly discovered how it was proven that the immunomodulatory properties of mesenchymal stem cells have the ability to outperform traditional treatment modalities such as dexamethasone for treating uveitis of an autoimmune origin.
-By the end of 2014, it was clear to me that, although autoimmune uveitis is considered incurable by conventional medical standards, I had defied the understanding regular doctors have and cured myself of something that ‒ still today ‒ is considered remediless and hence requires permanent therapy management using drugs that come with a range of side effects.
-The fact that there are better treatment options out there not being pursued is a separate theme which relates to the big profits that can be obtained from treating (life-long) symptoms rather than curing the disease (aka. "big pharma").
+From studies based on animal models, I similarly discovered how it was proven that, as a result of the immunomodulatory properties of mesenchymal stem cells, stem cell therapy has the ability to outperform traditional treatment modalities such as dexamethasone for treating uveitis of an autoimmune origin.
+By the end of 2014, it was clear to me that, although autoimmune uveitis is considered incurable by conventional medical standards, I had defied the understanding regular doctors have of the ailment and cured myself of something that ‒ still today ‒ is considered remediless and hence requires permanent therapy management using drugs that come with a range of side effects.
+The fact that there are better treatment options out there not being pursued is a separate theme which relates to the big profits that can be obtained from treating (life-long) symptoms rather than curing the disease itself (aka. the problems of "big pharma").

-For those who are interested in the specifics, listed below are some of the details in relation to the treatments mentioned on this page:
+For those who are interested in the specifics, listed below are some of the details in relation to the treatments mentioned on my page:

 - Low-level laser therapy.
-Cost per session: €200,- (incl. free consultation and audiometric assessments).
+Cost per one-hour session (at the time): €200,- (incl. free consultation and audiometric assessments).
 A total of 10 sessions is the standard recommendation.
 Dr. Wilden no longer has his practice in Germany (website: www.lasertherapieregensburg.de).
 No significant waiting list is to be expected.

 - HIFU.
-Seeking treatment at the clinic of Prof. Jeanmonod is a two-fold process: first a consultation is required and if the patient is eligible for treatment, then the treatment will be scheduled for a later date.
+Seeking treatment at the clinic of Prof. Jeanmonod is a two-fold process: first, a consultation is required and if the patient is eligible for treatment, then the HIFU-surgery will be scheduled for a later date.
 The consultation itself (incl.
 EEG scan and medical evaluation) costs CHF 2,200 (about the same amount in US dollars).
-HIFU surgery is significantly more expensive than the consultation.
-The waiting list is likely to be long - six months or more (website: www.sonimodul.ch)
+The HIFU surgery itself is significantly more expensive than the consultation (which includes the diagnostics).
+The waiting list is likely to be long – six months or more (website: www.sonimodul.ch)

-Featured below are a few of the scientific publications that I used for my own research or which later on served as proof of my own findings.
-The literature is typically geared towards researchers or clinicians.
+Featured below are a few of the scientific publications that I used for my own research - or - which later on served as proof of my own findings.
+Literature such as this is typically geared towards researchers or clinicians.
 For the average reader, it can perhaps therefore be slightly challenging to digest.
-However, the abstract is usually fairly straightforward; I will also share my own input below each publication.
+However, the abstracts are usually a straightforward read; I will also share my own input below each publication.

 Effect Of Low-Level Laser Treatment On Cochlea Hair-Cell Recovery After Acute Acoustic Trauma